-About a week ago, my kids and I watched a debate between an atheist and a theist.
-My six-year-old lost interest about twenty minutes in and she wandered off to go play, but my ten-year-old sat there, riveted, for the entire two hour program.
+Several months ago, my kids and I watched a debate between an atheist and a theist.
+My seven-year-old lost interest about twenty minutes in and wandered off to go play, but my ten-year-old sat there, riveted, for the entire two hour program.

 But even if the Atheist had presented a stronger case, I wouldn’t have been worried.
 Why?
 Because we already spend a fair amount of time examining the claims of skeptics.

 My children are becoming familiar with these commonly accepted claims of our day, and beginning to think critically about them.
 More importantly, they’re learning how to confront and refute them with the truth of God’s Word.

 But why devote so much time to a topic like this in the elementary years, while children are still learning the basics of reading, writing and arithmetic?
 Shouldn’t that be saved until they get to high school?

 Well by then, unfortunately, it will be too late.
 A child’s worldview is already formed by the time they’re 13.
 And studies show we are losing our kids to the world in middle and high school, not just in college as previously thought.

 We’re seeing a rapid increase in the number of “good church kids” who walk away from the church and from Christ.
 That alone should motivate us to teach our children apologetics!
 Here are five more great reasons to teach your kids how to defend the faith:

 1 Peter 3:15 says, “Be ready to make a defense to everyone who asks you to give an account for the hope that is in you, yet with gentleness and reverence.”
 An apologetic is a defense.

 We need to be intentional about preparing our kids to defend the faith in the likely event it will be questioned.

 The argument most well meaning Christians use against the unbelief of an atheist is “it’s in the Bible”.
 Our kids need to be able to move past pat answers like this, and find common ground with an unbeliever.